 Westernville is a tiny town located in the state of New York.
 With a population of 144 people and just one neighborhood, Westernville is the 975th largest community in New York.
-Westernville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Westernville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Overall, Westernville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Westernville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Westernville does not have a public transit system used by locals to get to and from work.

-The per capita income in Westernville in 2022 was $36,932, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $147,728 for a family of four.
+The per capita income in Westernville in 2022 was $36,969, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $147,876 for a family of four.
 However, Westernville contains both very wealthy and poor people as well.
-Westernville also has one of the higher rates of people living in poverty in the nation, with 32.07% of its population below the federal poverty line.
+Westernville also has one of the higher rates of people living in poverty in the nation, with 35.29% of its population below the federal poverty line.

 Westernville is a very ethnically-diverse town.
 The people who call Westernville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westernville residents report their race to be White.
 Westernville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.90% of the town’s residents.
-Important ancestries of people in Westernville include Irish, Italian, German, Ukrainian, and Polish.
+People of Hispanic or Latino origin account for 23.32% of the town’s residents.
+Important ancestries of people in Westernville include Irish, Italian, German, Polish, and English.

 The most common language spoken in Westernville is English.
 Other important languages spoken here include Polish and Italian.